Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Discussion

-The research was partially supported by the Rita Altura Trust Chair in Computer Sciences; Frankel Center for Computer Science, grant of the Ministry of Science, Technology and Space, Israel, and the National Science Council (NSC) of Taiwan; the Ministry of Foreign Affairs, Italy; the Ministry of Science, Technology and Space, Infrastructure Research in the Field of Advanced Computing and Cyber Security; and the Israel National Cyber Bureau.
-We thank Noga Alon for the elaborating discussions and valuable comments.
+\begin{acks} The research was partially supported by the Rita Altura Trust Chair in Computer Sciences; The Lynne and William Frankel Center for Computer Science; the grant of the Ministry of Science, Technology and Space, Israel, and the National Science Council (NSC) of Taiwan; the Ministry of Foreign Affairs, Italy; Infrastructure Research in the Field of Advanced Computing and Cyber Security; and the Israel National Cyber Bureau.

+We thank Noga Alon for the elaborate discussion and valuable comments.
+We are thankful to the anonymous reviewers whose comments helped improve this manuscript. \end{acks}